 One of the most insidious wastes.
 It seems like the right thing to do to work concurrently, but unsynchronized concurrency is often the root cause of a great deal of the other wastes mentioned above.
 More to come on the Dark Side of Concurrent Engineering in an upcoming post.

 Maybe you have seen some of the above waste in your processes?
 With everyone so busy with all the work that needs to be done on a day-to-day basis, we sometimes simply take the above wastes as just being part of the work.
 However, the only way to free up your time to create new value is to start seeing and eliminating these wastes.
 A good way to see and understand the wastes together is through a product development value stream map.

-- Learn more about how to apply lean management concepts to product and service development -- while increasing your professional skills and value to the organization by registering for the in-depth workshop with instructors John Drogosz and Katrina Appell Designing the Future: A Lean Product Development Immersive Learning Experience. at the 2020 Lean Summit, April 6-7, 2020, in Carlsbad, CA. Learn more about this session, other Lean Summit content, and how to save big on registration by clicking here now.
+- Learn more about how to apply lean management concepts to product and service development -- while increasing your professional skills and value to the organization.
+Register for the in-depth workshop with instructors John Drogosz and Katrina Appell Designing the Future: A Lean Product Development Immersive Learning Experience. at the 2020 Lean Summit, April 6-7, 2020, in Carlsbad, CA. Learn more about this session, other Lean Summit content, and how to save big on registration by clicking here now.